 Prepare for public speaking and events

-Interact with your community and online
+Interact with your community – both in person and online

 The key to winning a local election is to make sure that you are a good fit for the position you are running for.
 Build relationships with people in your community before running, as well as create a team of volunteers that will be able to help you run your campaign online – from managing social media accounts, to making phone calls and managing email updates.

 Campaigns are no longer just about TV ads, direct mail, mailers, or phone banks.
 Door-knocking and events allow you to really connect with voters.
 Personal contact matters more than ever before.
 This may not be possible in a large district, so you must focus on meeting those who are most likely to support you.

 Build your own contact information and use this with other data, such as voter records, to reach out for donations and support.

 Learn the requirements for ballot access and make sure you have staff ready to distribute information for people who need help getting an absentee ballot or meeting voting requirements.

 Near the end of the race, you’ll need to go all-in on Get Out The Vote efforts.
 The more people you can reach, the higher voter turnout you will achieve.

 A well-executed strategy is your best shot at victory!